aiven/devportal/docs/products/clickhouse/howto/integrate-kafka.rst

 .. note::

-    During this step we only created an empty database in ClickHouse, but we didn't create any tables yet.
+    During this step we only created an empty database in Aiven for ClickHouse, but we didn't create any tables yet.
 Creation of the virtual connector table is done by setting specific integration configuration, see the section below.

 Update Apache Kafka integration settings
 -----------------------------------------

 Next step is to configure the topic and data format options for the integration.
-This will create a virtual table in ClickHouse that can receive and send messages from multiple topics.
+This will create a virtual table in Aiven for ClickHouse that can receive and send messages from multiple topics.
 You can have as many of such tables as you need.
 You need to define for each table following:

 * ``name`` - name of the connector table